 John Flanagan is one of four researchers who have won this year’s António Champalimaud Vision Award, which recognizes their groundbreaking research into the connection between the eyes and the brain and its implications for novel vision therapies.
 First awarded in 2007, the António Champalimaud Vision Award is supported by the World Health Organization and the International Agency for the Prevention of Blindness’ Vision 2020 - The Right to Sight global initiative.
-For more information, please see press coverage by the Associated Press and the New York Times.
+This award was covered by the Associated Press and the New York Times.
 Congratulations, John!

 Axonal degeneration is frequently observed before the death of neuronal cell bodies in patients with neurodegenerative disorders including ALS and contributes significantly to neurological disability.
 While blocking axonal degeneration may represent an important therapeutic goal, the mechanism of axonal degeneration is unclear.
 In a recent paper published in Science by Yuan lab, Ito et al. investigated the role of RIPK1 in Optn-/- mice.
 Loss-of-function mutations in the Optineurin (Optn) gene have been implicated in both familial and sporadic cases of ALS.
 The authors demonstrated that optineurin actively suppressed RIPK1-dependent signaling by regulating its turnover.
 Loss-of-Optn led to progressive dysmyelination and axonal degeneration through engagement of necroptotic machinery, including RIPK1, RIPK3 and MLKL, in the CNS.
 Furthermore, RIPK1/RIPK3-mediated axonal pathology was commonly observed in SOD1G93A transgenic mice and pathological samples from human ALS.
 Thus, RIPK1/RIPK3 plays a critical role in mediating progressive axonal degeneration and inhibiting RIPK1 kinase may provide an axonal protective strategy for the treatment of ALS and other human degenerative diseases characterized by axonal degeneration.